 “A healing arts culture can lighten the burden of illness carried by patients and their families,” says Sharon Toups, STPH chief operating officer.
 “It can speed recovery and helps to retain staff.”

 At STPH, the Healing Arts Initiative is a program of the St. Tammany Hospital Foundation to promote art as a core component of healthcare and the healing process in the hospital and its outpatient facilities.
-The St. Tammany Hospital Foundation Healing Arts Initiative launched in 2004 out of an employee campaign.
-Employees donated more than $150,000 to fund programs including the player piano in the hospital lobby, aquariums in both the Pediatric Unit and the Cordes Outpatient Pavilion, Healing Ceiling tiles in MRI and CT rooms as well as a restful south Louisiana landscape mural in the Radiology Department.
+The St. Tammany Hospital Foundation Healing Arts Initiative launched in 2004 out of the annual employee campaign.
+This seed money raised by the employees was used to purchase a player piano in the hospital lobby, aquariums in both the Pediatric Unit and the Cordes Outpatient Pavilion, Healing Ceiling tiles in MRI and CT rooms as well as a restful south Louisiana landscape mural in the Radiology Department.
 These simple purchases were paramount to what would become an arts initiative ingrained in how we deliver care at St. Tammany.

 The next step was outfitting our new 4 South unit in 2008 from the ground up, meaning considering what would be conducive to a healing environment when choosing lighting, floor materials, room design and even wallpaper.
 STPH worked with Fauntleroy Latham Weldon Barré Architects, whose president Kieran J. Weldon AIA notes, "Our goals were to provide a unique patient and family experience that echoed an upscale hotel through the use of texture, sustainable materials, interactive water features and ceiling canopies.
 We worked with organic wallpaper prints and both passive and natural lighting for each patient.
 We focused on the patient, family, visitor and caregiver."

 Make a gift today!

 to make a secure online donation to the Healing Arts or contact the Foundation Office.